Top 15 Flatbed Trucking Companies to Ship With in 2025 (& How to Choose)

 PS Logistics is a transportation and logistics provider headquartered in Alabama that offers asset-trucking services as well as brokerage and 3PL solutions.
 According to their website, PS Logistics regularly cycles their equipment to maintain one of the newest fleets in the U.S.

-• Services: Flatbed, heavy specialized, freight brokerage, temperature-controlled shipping, bulk hauling.
+• Services: Flatbed, heavy specialized, freight brokerage, temperature-controlled shipping, bulk hauling

 • Founded Date: 2018

-• Headquarters: Birmingham, Alabama
+• Headquarters: Birmingham, Ala.

-• Number of Tractors*: 3,801
+• Number of Tractors*: 3,800+

 1. Company history

-2. Fleet size and areas of strength
+2. Fleet size and core competencies

 3. Safety practices